cdpath/meta-vision-bridge/README.md

 steps:

 1. register whatsapp account and connected to your meta view app
-2. register twilio and bind your whatsapp account from step1
+2. register twilio and bind your whatsapp account from step1: you may need to setup a name for twilio's whatsapp account, for example, myAI
 3. setup webhook service for twilio:
     1. `git clone git@github.com:cdpath/meta-vision-bridge.git`
     2. `cd meta-vision-bridge/webhook_svc`